wdomski/ARClab/ex/DAC/README.md

 ## Data visualization

+This step is not applicable for remote work.

 Use STMStudio software to visualize the measured value.
 Open STMStudio and import variables from executable (*.elf file).
 Start recording session.
-Remember to disconnect from ST-Link Utility and terminate any open debug session in Atollic TrueSTUDIO.
+Remember to disconnect from ST-Link Utility and terminate any open debug session in IDE.
 More information about STMStudio can be found in [UM1025].